 - Painting your home in one color is considered ideal for flowing color from room to room, and is the best reason for using one color throughout your home.

-But, no paint color will ever behave the same way in every room.
-To be totally honest, the color will actually change from corner to corner in the same room due to undertones, and other factors.
+There are several great reasons why one paint color throughout all your rooms sounds like a perfect (and easy) choice, but the truth is that no paint color will ever behave the same way in every room.
+In fact, the color will actually change from corner to corner in the same room due to undertones and other factors.
 This chameleon quality is the heart of the problem with the one-color-fits-all mantra.

-How your paint color appears is entirely dependent on other factors in your space.
+The reason for the changes in how the paint looks from room to room is entirely dependent on other factors in your space.
 These factors will change your color and make it harder to choose a single neutral paint color for your entire home.
 The factors that can change the appearance of your paint color are:

-The most obvious way to avoid a color that changes too much from room to room, is by sampling the color in every room.
-Sampling the colors and viewing them throughout the day and night, will give you a full understanding of how the color works in each room.
+The most obvious way to avoid a color that changes too much from room to room is by sampling the color in every room.
+Sampling the colors and viewing them throughout the day and night will give you a full understanding of how the color works in each room.
 Sampling paint color is essential when you would like to use just one color, as it will be a big commitment and not easily repainted.